 Kelley Jordan began her work in theater over 30 years ago and has since worked with several academic, community, semi-professional, and professional organizations on almost 100 productions - from script-in-hand short plays to staged readings and from black box productions to main stage musicals.

-Jordan obtained a Master’s of Fine Arts degree with a focus in Directing from Southern Illinois University.
+Kelley obtained a Master’s of Fine Arts degree with a focus in Directing from Southern Illinois University.
 There, she directed numerous productions, including short plays, scenes, new plays, staged readings, and full-length season productions.
 Additionally, she oversaw SIU's Stage Management program where she served as Graduate Head of Stage Management, supervising and training undergraduate and graduate stage managers, as well as Instructor of Record for the Stage Management course and lab (400 level courses).
-Additionally, Jordan served as Assistant Production Manager, where she helped coordinate schedules, budgets, and personnel on all department productions (averaging 4-8 a semester) as well as assisting the maintenance, safety, and rental liaisons to the department.
+Additionally, Kelley served as Assistant Production Manager, where she helped coordinate schedules, budgets, and personnel on all department productions (averaging 4-8 a semester) as well as assisting the maintenance, safety, and rental liaisons to the department.
 Her additional assistantships included Head of Properties & Rentals.
-Jordan graduated with a 4.0 GPA and with 63 credits hours of study, including courses in directing, stage management, dramaturgy, critical theory, collaboration, playwriting, design, and new plays.
+Kelley graduated with a 4.0 GPA and with 63 credits hours of study, including courses in directing, stage management, dramaturgy, critical theory, collaboration, playwriting, design, and new plays.

 Other recent production credits include:

-Served as Stage Manager for dance productions, including Spring Forward with Agnes Scott College (April 2025) and Graduation Ball & Contemporary Pieces with Dance Foundry (April 2024).
+Served as Stage Manager for dance productions, including Spring Forward with Agnes Scott College (March 2026 & April 2025) and Graduation Ball & Contemporary Pieces with Dance Foundry (April 2024).

 Joined Round Barn Theatre in 2022 as director for their fall production of Agatha Christie’s The Mousetrap.